mystic0x1/mystic0x1.github.io/_posts/Cloud-Security/AWS/2023-08-16-methods-to-backdoor-an-aws-account.md

 {: .prompt-info}

-With the new inbound rule added, this instance can be accessed from the our IP over Port 22 (remember, you need credentials to access this over SSH).
+With the new inbound rule added, this instance can be accessed from our IP over Port 22 (remember, you need credentials to access this over SSH).

 ## Persistence - EC2 UserData Script
 When launching an instance in AWS, we can specify some configurations as well as some scripts to run once the instance is started.
 This is done using the `user data` script that is executed once the ec2 instance is launched or rebooted.